giantswarm/docs/sources/installation/gettingstarted.md

 Note that the password won't be displayed while you type.

 Since we sent you your password in plain text via email, it is recommended to __change your password__ now.
 Use `swarm user -u password` for that purpose.
-You will be prompted to enter the old password and then twice the new one.
+You will be prompted to enter the old password, and then the new one twice.

     $ swarm user -u password
     old password: